stumburs/cpp-brainfuck-interpreter/README.md

 ## What can I use it for?

-You can easily run Brainfuck code on your system, instead of using an online interpreter.
+You can easily run brainfuck code on your system, instead of using an online interpreter.

 ## Installation and usage